tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/http-restAPI.md

   * Response.text()

 These are all asynchronous methods, returning a Promise which will be fulfilled with the body content.

+## User-Server Interaction: Cookies

+An HTTP server is stateless.
+However, it is often desirable for a Web site to identify users, either because the server wishes to restrict user access or because it wants to serve content as a function of the user identity.
+For these pur-poses, HTTP uses cookies.
+Cookies allow sites to keep track of users.

+## Web Caching

+A **Web cache**—also called a **proxy server**—is a network entity that satisfies HTTP requests on the behalf of an origin Web server.

 ## Blob